 12. Multiple City Participation

-Entrants may compete in more than one city and are eligible to be the City Winner in each city.
+Entrants may compete in more than one city and are eligible to be the City Winner in each city in which they compete.
+Teams may compete in two cities simultaneously but must submit a different film in each city to be eligible for awards.

 13. Designated Team Leader